đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 • “We hate that dining hall.” (while eating there daily)

-• Relationships are role-based
+• Relationships are role-based, conflict averse, and conforming

 • “This is my ‘gym friend.’
 This is my ‘study friend.’
 This is my ‘existential dread friend.’”